 End: Campground - TBD at 11:30 AM (local time)

-This trip officially begins at 1:30 PM at a campground in northern Minnesota on the first day of the trip.
-The trip ends at 11:30 AM at the same location.
-The campground location will be confirmed prior to your trip start.
-You can take your own transportation or meet at 6:30 AM for a shuttle at the Wilderness Inquiry headquarters in Minneapolis on the first day of your trip for an additional fee.
-The shuttle returns to Minneapolis at 6:00 PM on the last day of your trip.
+This trip officially begins at 1:30 PM and ends at 11:30 AM at the same location.
+The campground location will be confirmed prior to the start of the trip.
 Detailed meeting place instructions will be sent to you when you are confirmed for your trip.
 Booking a Flight?
 We recommend flying in to the Minneapolis St. Paul International Airport the night before your trip, and flying out from Minneapolis St Paul International Airport after 8:30 PM.

 What is the minimum age for kids on your family trips?

 There is no minimum age requirement to participate on a WI family trip.
 We require participants to wear a personal flotation device (PFD) at all times when on water for safety.
 The smallest PFD we provide for children requires a minimum weight of 30 pounds.
 A family with a child smaller than this weight limit would need to provide their own PFD or would be unable to participate on the trip.
 For family paddling trips, children should be able to sit comfortably in a canoe or kayak for 1+ hour at a time.
 This should guide whether or not a child would be a good fit on any particular trip.

 Do you have any additional health restrictions on trail?

 In addition to following CDC guidelines, we work with a team of community and health experts to help guide our safety measures on and off the trail.
 Find a complete list of steps we are taking to provide you the safest experience here: https://www.wildernessinquiry.org/covid19/

 Do you offer financial aid?